 Data breaches in healthcare are actually the most expensive – it is now $2 million to $9.42 million per incident.

 However, it is not only about huge fines.
-Data breaches in healthcare have long-term impacts that are probably even worse.
+Data breaches in the health system have long-term impacts that are probably even worse.

 You will have to invest in software upgrades, suffer through some days without technology since systems will be checked and experience downtimes, provide suffering patients with identity monitoring, and invest in resolving lawsuits from those whose information was leaked.

-The reputation of a healthcare institution is one of the biggest losses in medical data breaches.
-If the case gains resonance, patients are likely to seek other hospitals where their data will be handled more safely and business partners are unlikely to be happy about it as well.
+The reputation of a healthcare provider is one of the biggest losses in data privacy breaches.
+If the case gains resonance, patients are likely to seek other hospitals where their medical records will be handled more safely, and business partners are unlikely to be happy about it as well.
 As a result, hospitals have to spend 64% more on advertising and double their efforts in cybersecurity to gain back the trust of the patients.

 11 Ways to Prevent Security Breaches in Healthcare